BjornL1/bankloan-calculator/README.md

     ![](readme_images/calculation_field.png)

-  - Result: This section presents to result of the calculation, if the result is according to minimum recommendations the result will be displayed in green to show that the calculation was performed with recommended input values.
+  - Result: This section presents the result of the calculation, if the result is according to minimum recommendations the result will be displayed in green to show that the calculation was performed with recommended input values.

     ![](readme_images/calculation_ok.png)